department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/charter.md

 We envision a world where it takes less time to find information about VA benefits and services than it does on Google.

 ### Team North Stars:
-1. Use of self-service tools and associated number of conversions
+1. Increase the use of self-service tools and associated number of conversions
-2. Time to outcome
+2. Decrease time users spend waiting for an outcome
-3. Customer satisfaction
+3. Consistent Customer satisfaction, reliability and secure online UX

 ## What we work on
 ### Product Suite